developer147/bowlingweb/README.md

 # Known Issues

-Within a frame, when a strike/spare is made, the Score attribute would temporily show up as "0" (please interpret that as undetermined/blank) which will eventually be corrected by the subsequent rolls.
+Within a frame, when a strike/spare is scored, the Score attribute would temporily show up as "0".
+Please interpret it as undetermined/blank which will eventually be corrected by the next one/two subsequent rolls.

 # To run tests
-From terminal, run mvn clean install
+From terminal, run ```mvn clean install```